adafcaefc/pi.spwn/README.md

 # pi.spwn

-A simple program I made to dynamically calculate pi on Geometry Dash.
+A simple program I made to dynamically calculate pi on Geometry Dash using the SPWN language developed by Spu7nix.

 ## Usage